foysalahmedmin/zaaz-adminpanel/documents/EXECUTION_GUIDE.md

 ## **6. Backend Updates (If Needed)**

 Cursor is allowed to propose and apply small backend adjustments **if required to complete the integration properly**.
 But it is not allowed to make any major changes.
-And `Events` module is not included in the project backend, so no need to change backend for it.

 ---